pauloabraao/dashboard_world_population/README.md

 # World Population Dashboard

 Welcome to the World Population Dashboard repository!
-This dashboard application is built with Streamlit and provides insightful information about world population trends.
+This dashboard application is built with Streamlit and provides insightful information about world population.

 ## About the Dashboard

-This dashboard aims to visualize various aspects of world population data including historical trends, population distribution by region, and projections for the future.
+This dashboard aims to visualize various aspects of world population data.
 It offers an intuitive interface for users to interact with the data and gain valuable insights.

 ## How to Use